everpress-co/mailster/readme.txt

 * fixed: registration not stored if username was missing
 * fixed: bounce test failed on some servers
 * added: additional security steps on form submission
+* added: option to recheck for updates on the dashboard

 = Version 2.2.12 =